 Migration of Book Entries to LibraryThing

 Since late 2008, efforts have been focused on migrating the book entries from the initial database into LibraryThing.
-A year earlier in 2007, a group of LibraryThing users, led by Jeremy Dibbell (Assistant Reference Librarian at the Massachusetts Historical Society), had banded together and cataloged the books Jefferson sold to Congress in 1815 in LibraryThing as part of the Legacy Libraries project.
+A year earlier in 2007, a group of LibraryThing users, led by Jeremy Dibbell (former Assistant Reference Librarian at the Massachusetts Historical Society and now Director of Communications and Outreach, Rare Book School, University of Virginia), had banded together and cataloged the books Jefferson sold to Congress in 1815 in LibraryThing as part of the Legacy Libraries project.
 They utilized the Sowerby Catalogue, which had been newly digitized and made available online by the Library of Congress.
 In 2008, the Thomas Jefferson's Libraries project joined forces with LibraryThing, and became part of the Libraries of Early America project on LibraryThing, with the goal of expanding the database created in 2007 by LibraryThing volunteers with the data amassed by the Thomas Jefferson's Libraries project.
 The Libraries of Early America project is headed by Dibbell.